 - How good are people at detecting lies?
-Have participants tell a group of people about themselves, but make sure some of the things are true while others are lies.
-Ask members of the group which ones they thought were true and which they thought were false.
+Have participants tell a group of people about themselves, but make sure some of the things are true while others are not.
+Ask members of the group which statements they thought were true and which they thought were false.

 - Collect a wide variety of print advertisements and analyze how persuasion is used.
 What types of cognitive and affective techniques are utilized?
 Do certain types of advertisements tend to use specific kinds of persuasive techniques?

 - Analyze and apply a social psychology theory to a real life situation.
 Start by selecting a theory that you find particularly interesting.
 Spend some time assessing the theory, then look for examples of the theory at work in the world around you.

 - How do people react when social norms are violated?
 This might involve acting in a way that is outside the norm in a particular situation, or enlisting friends to act out the behaviors while you observe.
 Some examples that you might try include wearing unusual clothing, applauding inappropriately at the end of a class lecture, cutting in line in front of other people, or some other mildly inappropriate behavior.
 Keep track of your own thoughts as you are performing the experiment and also observe how people around you respond.